denten-books/plain-text/3-format.md

 reading at all: thus an archive under lock and key, the management of copy rights and borrowing privileges, the sensor's viscous black ink.

+![EDIT Document Model, 1968 [@kaiman_computer-aided_1968, 66].](images/edit.png)

-Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility" [@kaiman_computer-aided_1968, 66].
+Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman wrote: "The publication editor is divided into three related sections, the document layout facility, the editing facility, and the printing facility" [@kaiman_computer-aided_1968, 66].
 The "layout," in Kaiman's vocabulary,